 Participants are also expected to complete a number of readings before the training.
 Those readings will be sent to the participants by the Program Manager.

-The training will be conducted virtually over the course of three evenings.
+The training will be conducted virtually over the course of four evenings.
 You can find a sample agenda for the virtual training here.

-Participants are required to attend all three evenings.
+Participants are required to attend all four evenings.
 They are also expected to complete short assignments after the first and second evenings.

 Participants will put their new knowledge into practice in their Congressional district.
 Where not required, cohorts are encouraged to do this as a group.